MauroCE/DanteGPT/README.md

 </p>

 ### Model 2
 The second model differs from Model1 in only two ways: it uses a GeLU activation function and it implements Flash attention.
+Importantly, inside flash attention it also uses a dropout of `0.2` at training time.

 <p align="center">
 <img src="images/model2.png" width="650">